Published

 SEO Content Builder - Growing Search Traffic 3.5X

-Marketing wanted to ship SEO landing pages fast.
-Engineering time was the bottleneck.
-I built a page builder so they could publish without breaking SEO.
+Marketing needed to ship SEO landing pages quickly, but engineering bandwidth was the bottleneck.
+We built a page builder so pages could be published without breaking SEO.

 TL;DR